maboglia/CorsoJava/appunti/020_JavaPackages.md

 managing certificates, certificate revocation lists (CRLs), and certification paths.

+* java.security.interfaces
-* java.security.interfa Provides interfaces for generating RSA (Rivest, Shamir and Adleman AsymmetricCipher ces algorithm) keys as defined in the RSA Laboratory Technical Note PKCS#1, and DSA (Digital
+Provides interfaces for generating RSA (Rivest,
+Shamir and Adleman AsymmetricCipher

+algorithm) keys as defined in the RSA Laboratory Technical Note PKCS#1, and DSA (Digital
 Signature Algorithm) keys as defined in NIST's